 No SAP OER updates

-EMMT shall monitor the EIP migration tracking table processed indicators to determine when to update the data grid.
+TMO CONVERSION TEAM shall monitor the EIP migration tracking table processed indicators to determine when to update the data grid.

 IHAPs Impact

 The data grid will maintain the migration status.
 Interfacing applications will need to recognize the migration states to route the requests to the proper financing system.